Lauded Progress

 SUCCESS:

-• 3 miles of habitat reconnected for a total of over 132 miles, over two thirds of the way to our goal of 180 miles
+• 5 miles of habitat reconnected for a total of over 137 miles, over 75% of the way to our goal of 180 miles.

 • 6 species of ocean-going fish returned to historic habitat